makrai/notes/bruyne-21-cross-framework-dutch-emo.md

   * The dimensional annotations are real-valued scores from 0 to 1

 ## 3.2 Experimental setup

+### 3.2.2.
+Multi-Task Learning

+* In this setting, the classification (categories) and regression (dimensions) models are trained simultaneously (see Figure 2).
+We use
+  * the same architecture and hyperparameters as in the base model.
+  * The RobBERT feature encoder allows for hard parameter sharing where the learning of features for the emotion classes and VAD prediction happens simultaneously, but has separate task-specific output layers
+* loss weights
+  * Binary Cross Entropy for emotion classification and
+  * Mean Squared Error loss for VAD) are
+  * averaged according to pre-defined weights.
+  * We test three different ratios: one where
+    * VAD and classification are weighed equally (both 0.5), one where
+    * classification outweighs VAD (0.75 for classification and 0.25 for VAD)
+    * VAD has the largest weight (0.75 for VAD and 0.25 for classification).

 ### 3.2.3.
 Meta-Learner (fig 3)